claysmith/claysmith/README.md

 - 👀 I’m interested in Full Stack .NET Development
 - 🌱 I’m currently learning React, Vue, Postgresql, Ableton extensions, and vibe coding with opencode cli
 - 💞️ I’m looking to collaborate on code
 - 🎵 When I'm not coding, I'm interested in learning music, specifically Guitar (electric, classical, and acoustic) and Ableton Live.
-I am also teaching myself piano 🎹
+I am also teaching myself piano 🎹 and synths
 - 📫 How to reach me: clay.smith.r@gmail.com
 - ☕️ Buy me a coffee (paypal my email)